peplau/AI-Content-Profiler/README.md

 <hr/>

-### CASE 2 - Profiling an entire Content Tree
+### USE CASE 2 - Profiling an entire Content Tree

 To profile an entire content tree, select the root item to be analyzed in Content Editor and click the **Profile Tree** button under the **Analyze** ribbon.
 The content tree will be entirely analyzed, and Profile Cards  assigned accordingly.

-When the process finishes, you can then see the assigned Profile Cards in Content Editor, as seen in [CASE 1](#case-1---profiling-an-individual-page).
+When the process finishes, you can then see the assigned Profile Cards in Content Editor, as seen in [USE CASE 1](#case-1---profiling-an-individual-page).

 > [!NOTE]
 > When profiling a full Tree, items will only be processed if they have some Layout (also known as *Page Items*).
 Items without Layout configured will be skipped.

 > [!TIP]
-> If after profiling a page you still don't see the Profile Cards assigned to your pages, please go throught the same debugging steps as described in [CASE 1](#case-1---profiling-an-individual-page).
+> If after profiling a page you still don't see the Profile Cards assigned to your pages, please go throught the same debugging steps as described in [USE CASE 1](#case-1---profiling-an-individual-page).

 <hr/>

-### CASE 3 - Automatic profiling triggered in a Workflow
+### USE CASE 3 - Automatic profiling triggered in a Workflow

 To keep the page profiling always updated as your content changes, you can automate the profiling process with Workflows.